Elizabeth Power1

 John Barry was born before 1627.
 He was the son of William Barry and Margaret O'Brien.2 He married Lady Alice Boyle, daughter of Richard Boyle, 1st Earl of Cork and Catherine Fenton, after 1642.1

-John Barry lived at Liscarroll, Ireland.1
+He lived at Liscarroll, IrelandG.1

 Citations